-By the time the lengthy non-corridor special excursion train pulled into Kirkgate’s platform 2 from the sidings, there was a seething throng of folk waiting to board.
+By the time the lengthy non-corridor special excursion train pulled into Kirkgate’s Platform 2 from the sidings, there was a seething throng of folk waiting to board.
 There was a little unseemly pushing and shoving but eventually everyone was seated.
 In any case, one of the platform porters shouted out at regular intervals that there was another ‘relief’ train leaving for Blackpool in a few minutes.
-There were, as I recall, eight people crammed into our 6-seat smoking compartment.
+There were, as I recall, eight people crammed into our six-seat compartment.
 Mum and Dad had controlled my liquid intake at breakfast and warned me to go to the toilet before leaving home because there would be no toilets on the train.